skosch/YinYangFit/docs/source/index.markdown

 electrical pulses in the visual cortex.
 Vertical, horizontal, and angled features are detected in various places, and they combine to activate neurons that code for the presence of letters.
-In early models of reading, researchers thought of these letter-detecting neurons as assigned to fixed positions, representing data like *"c" in position 1*, *"a" in position 2*, and so forth—but that's not realistic.
-Instead, there are probably multiple detectors activating for each letter, and because of the spatial uncertainty introduced by multiple levels of feature detection, all they can do is collectively express a probability distributions in space:<label for="sn-ovel" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-ovel" class="margin-toggle"><span class="sidenote">This is the [overlap
+In early models of reading, researchers thought of these letter detectors as assigned to fixed positions, representing data like *"c" in position 1*, *"a" in position 2*, and so forth—but that's not realistic.
+Instead, there are probably multiple detectors activating for each letter, and because of the spatial uncertainty introduced by multiple levels of convolutional feature detection, all they can do is collectively express a probability distributions in space:<label for="sn-ovel" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-ovel" class="margin-toggle"><span class="sidenote">This is the [overlap